anuragranj/coma/README.md

-# CoMA : Convolutional Mesh Autoencoders
+# CoMA: Convolutional Mesh Autoencoders
 ## Releasing soon
 This is an official repository of [Generating 3D Faces using Convolutional Mesh Autoencoders](https://coma.is.tue.mpg.de) (ECCV 2018)